durham-qlm/durham-qlm.github.io/events/conferences/ICAP_satellite.md

 |Evening | Dinner | Poster session | Leave|

 ## Registration
 The registration fee includes the conference dinner on the Monday evening, as well as tea/coffee and lunch each day.
-Registration will open 28th March.
+[Registration](https://pay.durham.ac.uk/event-durham/dipolar-quantum-matter) is open.

 | Rate  |Full delegate |Student delegate |
 |---|----|-----|